uniswapfoundation/v4-by-example/README.md

 # Contributing Guide

 The project is welcoming all contributions.
-Please limit PRs to:
+Please try to limit PRs to:

-1. Minimal examples showcasing v4 features
+1. Minimally opinonated examples that showcase v4 features
 2. Syncing existing snippets with the latest v4 changes

 ## Setup